iambindupriya/DATA-690-WANG/Course-Notes.md

 **python 3 is well supported and widely deployed**

 **community and conferences**
-pydata
-pystatsmodels
-numpy-discussion
+-pydata
+-pystatsmodels
+-numpy-discussion
-scipy-user are various communities and forums
+-scipy-user are various communities and forums

 pycon
 eurocon are conferences

 **import conventions**
 `import numpy as np
-    import matplotlib.pyplot as plt
-    import pandas as pd
-    import seaborn as sns
-    import statsmodels as sm`
+ import matplotlib.pyplot as plt import pandas as pd import seaborn as sns import statsmodels as sm`

 **jargons**
 data wrangling